Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

 Takeaway

-Once you understand what causes root rot and how to treat it, you’ll be able to save your plants and prevent the same issues from happening again.
+Once you understand what causes root rot and how to treat it, you will have a better chance of saving your plants and preventing future problems.

-With consistent care and attention, you can stop root rot.
+With consistent care and attention, you can reduce the risk of root rot and keep your houseplants healthier.

 Add comment